 Imperial 12 Year Old Blended Scotch Whisky

-Scotch isn’t usually the category for finding decent bottles under $25 stateside — and good luck finding any whiskey aged for over a decade at this price.
+Scotch isn’t usually the category where decent bottles are found for under $25 stateside — and good luck finding any whiskey aged for over a decade at this price.
 But this Sazerac-produced blend checks both boxes.
 Profile-wise, it’s not the most interesting whisky you’ll encounter but its balance and general depth of flavor are undeniable.
 If it’s a bargain bottle that delivers bang for buck you’re after, this is just the dram.

 Average price: $20